byarges/byarges.github.io/_posts/2022-12-23-chile-verde.md

 # Chile Verde (The Saul Way)

 ## Description
-This recipe is something I typically make every year around Christmas time.
-There's a bit of a story behind this recipe and my relationship to it including the way that it also relates to the person who I documented it from.
+This this version of a chile verde is something I typically make every year around Christmas time.
+I could probably write a book about the people, events, and phases in my life that are related to this recipe and my relationship to it.
 This is a story that I'll spare you from.
 For now.
-Imagine that, an online recipe that doesn't start out with someone trying to tell you their life story while advertisements fill up the majority of your browser.

 ## Ingredients